Academic Calendar

 • If applicable, a minimum of nine credits at the senior-level in a minor, with at least three of those credits at the 300- or 400- level.

-Students with a previous MacEwan University credential are required to complete a minimum of 45 credits upon admission to the BA.
+Students with a previous MacEwan University credential are required to complete a minimum of 45 credits while enrolled in the BA.

 Students who hold a baccalaureate degree from another post-secondary institution must complete a minimum of 60 additional MacEwan University credits applicable to the BA.
 Forty-five of these credits must be completed while the students is enrolled in the BA.
 This credit requirement applies to students who began their studies at MacEwan University and completed a credential at another institution.